folio-org/folio-sample-modules/README.md

 ```

 Check that you see the `BUILD SUCCESS` line near the end of the output.
 Next
-check out the folio-sample-modules to get the hello-vertx module we want to
+check out the folio-sample-modules to get the module we want to
 start from, and make a new copy of it:

 ```
   cd $ROOTDIR
   git clone https://github.com/folio-org/folio-sample-modules.git
-  cp -a folio-sample-modules/hello-vertx/ mymodule
+  cp -a folio-sample-modules/hello-spring/ mymodule # spring way cp -a folio-sample-modules/hello-vertx/ mymodule # vert.x
 ```

 Open the project in your favourite IDE, in this example NetBeans.
 Use its